skykim/siglip2-unity/README.md

 ## Overview

 This repository provides a lightweight inference implementation optimized for **SigLIP2** (specifically `siglip2-base-patch16-224`) using **Unity Sentis**.
-This project enables powerful multi-modal retrieval tasks directly within Unity, allowing for semantic search across text and images without requiring an internet connection.
+This project enables powerful multi-modal retrieval tasks directly within Unity, allowing for smart asset search and semantic retrieval across text and images without requiring an internet connection.

 ## Features